m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/base-images/patch-images.md

 - As a new WebLogic image from a base OS image (similar to the `create` command; recommended).

-  **NOTE:**  Oracle strongly recommends rebasing your images with the latest security patches by applying the [`--recommendedPatches`](https://oracle.github.io/weblogic-image-tool/userguide/tools/rebase-image/) option.
+  **NOTE**:  Oracle strongly recommends rebasing your images with the latest security patches by applying the [`--recommendedPatches`](https://oracle.github.io/weblogic-image-tool/userguide/tools/rebase-image/) option.

   To activate: